as6730/Rove/README.md

 + Alexandra and Brie will assist Rose and Todd with styling of interface.

 ### Phase 4: Polishing the interface and building a Demo (2 days)
-+ Todd and ALexandra will create demo app.
++ Todd and Alexandra will create demo app.
 + Rose and Brie will polish the interface.

 ### Plan for Getting Users and Reviews